-Form to apply to conduct 'Death as an end-point' procedures (DAEP)
+Form to apply to conduct 'death as an end-point' procedures (DAEP)

-DAEP procedures are defined in the Australian code of practice for the care and use of animals for scientific purposes as 'those rare procedures where death is the deliberate measure for evaluating biological or chemical processes, responses or effects'.
-Refer to the Acts, regulations and Codes of Practice page for a link to the Australian Code.
+DAEP procedures are defined in the Australian Code of Practice for the care and use of animals for scientific purposes as 'those rare procedures where death is the deliberate measure for evaluating biological or chemical processes, responses or effects'.
+Refer to the Acts, regulations and Codes of Practice page for a link to the Australian code.

-Animal Use Return forms for 2017
+Animal use return forms for 2019

 Copies of self-audits should be kept for inspection during auditing and may be a useful alternative to traditional annual reports to the institution for which it acts.